pparaska/neocortexapi_Team_MSL/source/MySEProject/Documentation/Project_Execution_Steps.md

 ### To run the experiment:

-Keep ypu Input.xlsx file and Subsequence_input.xlsx file in Environment.CurrentDirectory
+Keep your Input.xlsx file and Subsequence_input.xlsx file in Environment.CurrentDirectory and run the project

 ![Current_Working_Directory_Input.JPG](./images/Current_Working_Directory_Input.JPG)